Programmes // ACT DevelopmeNt Grant

 ACT offers 10 bursaries per anum of R30 000 to South African students for postgraduate research (MA and PhD) studies in a creative arts subject or arts administration and management.

-Applications open annually in October.
+Applications open annually between in November.